m-dixon5/FilmArchive/README.md

 ### Browser Compatibility

 The website was tested across four different web browsers which were : Firefox, Edge , Safari and Chrome.
 All features were tested on each browser with no issues to styles or formatting.

+### Responsivity

+Real world testing was completed on :

+- iPhone 11 Pro Max
+- Google Pixel 7
+- iPad Pro

+Across all devices there were no issues present with responsivity or how the website was displayed.

+Dev tools were also used throughout the whole process of building the website and to check for responsivity I mainly refered to these devices :

+- iPhone 12 Pro
+- iPad Pro
+- Nest Hub

 ### User Story Tests